-When a student will be absent from school, parent/guardian should email or call the attendance office at (402) 343-2626, prior to 9 a.m. to report the student's absence.
+When a student will be absent from school, parent/guardian should use the SchoolPass app to notify the attendance office.
+If the app is not used, the parent/guardian should call the attendance office at (402) 343-2626, prior to 9 a.m. to report the student's absence.
 If routed to voicemail, parent/guardian should leave a message with the required information.
 This number can be accessed 24 hours a day.